 When carrying out the role of a travel agent, you’ll soon discover that no two holidays are the same.
-That’s because there are many different types of tourist, each with their own specific set of needs and requirements.
+That’s because there are many different types of tourists, each with their own specific set of needs and requirements.
 The good news is that part-time travel and tourism courses can give you the skills required to meet the needs of your customers.

-Now, we’ll get into the benefits of these travel short courses shortly, but before that, we’re going to look at just some of the different types of tourist and how their needs change.
+Now, we’ll get into the benefits of these travel short courses shortly, but before that, we’re going to look at just some of the different types of tourists and how their needs change.
 By reading to the end, you’ll see just how different planning each one might be.
 The Various Types of Tourist Include:

-The first group we look at are business tourists for whom location and functionality is pretty much everything.
+The first group we look at are business tourists for whom location and functionality are pretty much everything.
 Business people want services on demand in facilities with all the latest tech, such as Fast WiFi, meeting rooms, available hotel gyms and healthy options for dining.
-These people tend to live on the road, so they’re looking mainly for comfort and convenience, rather than help with seeing the sights.
+These people tend to live on the road, so they’re looking mainly for comfort and convenience rather than help with seeing the sights.